dxc-technology/halstack-style-guide/guidelines/components/input-password/README.md

 ## Usage

+### Do

 * Use the component input-password when the value expected is a password and need to be secured
-* When creating a password, provide the requirements in the helper text
+* Provide the requirements in the helper text

+### Don't

-* Show the validation of the input-password only when the component loses the focus
+* Show the validation of the input-password until the component loses the focus
+* Disable the copy/paste input functionality

 ## States